-A Work Permit can either be for a specific employer and employment arrangement (referred to as an employer-specific work permit), or can be an open work permit, allowing the FN to work almost anywhere (i.e. cannot work in adult services or striptease) with no restriction on employer name or location.
+A Work Permit can be either for a specific employer and employment arrangement (referred to as an employer-specific work permit) or an open work permit, allowing the foreign national to work almost anywhere (except adult services or striptease) with no restriction on employer name or location.

 Labour Market Impact Assessments – LMIAs

-In order to apply for an employer-specific work permit, a Foreign National requires a government approval in the form of a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC) – if the occupation requires one.
+In order to apply for an employer-specific work permit, a foreign national requires government approval in the form of a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC) if the occupation requires one.

-Here is a reference guide to occupations which require an LMIA. https://www.canada.ca/en/employment-social-development/services/foreign-workers.html
+Here’s a reference guide to the occupations that require an LMIA.https://www.canada.ca/en/employment-social-development/services/foreign-workers.html

-LMIA’s issued to employers are valid to a maximum of 6 months from the date of issuance and if the LMIA is not used to support a work permit within this time, the employer will be required to apply for a new LMIA.
+LMIAs issued to employers are valid for a maximum of 6 months from the date of issuance, and if the LMIA is not used to support a work permit within this time, the employer will be required to apply for a new LMIA.

-There are some occupations that do not require an LMIA, to apply for a work permit.
-Some examples of occupations/positions that may be exempt from LMIA confirmation (but still may require work permits) include the following:
+some occupations do not require an LMIA to apply for a work permit.
+Examples of occupations/positions that may be exempt from LMIA confirmation (but still may require work permits) include: